PitPik/tinyColorPicker/README.md

     margin: '', // positioning margin (can also be set in cssAddon)
     scrollResize: true // toggle for reposition colorPicker on window.resize/scroll
     gap: 4 // gap to right and bottom edge of view port if repositioned to fit
-    preventFocus: false // prevents default on focus of input fields,
+    preventFocus: false // prevents default on focus of input fields (e.g. no keyboard on mobile)
     body: document.body // the element where the events are attached to (touchstart, mousedown, pointerdown, focus, click, change)
 });
 ```